 Son Arthur Miner (1900-1943) was born on Oct.
 19, 1900 in Hopwood.
 He married Elsie (?) who had a daughter from an earlier marriage, Matilda.
 The family resided in Philadelphia at 3481 Emerald Street.
 Arthur was employed as a machinist at Cramps Shipyard.
 In July 1943, he received a visit from his aunt Josephine Danser and cousin Elsie (Danser) Roby, who had traveled from their home in Uniontown, Fayette County.
 Sadly, he died at the age of 43 on Dec.
 13, 1943, in Philadelphia.
 No cause of death was disclosed on his official death certificate.
 Burial was in Northwood Cemetery.
 A brief obituary was printed in the Uniontown Morning Herald.

 Great-granddaughter Karen Miner ( ? -living).
 Circa 2005, she was employed as a registered nurse at the FBI Academy at Quantico.
 On Feb.
 15, 2013, she was joined in wedlock with Kenneth Sabin.
+She graciously has provided content for this biography.

 Great-grandson Thomas Miner wedded Dianne Fogle.